 Did you have a wedding planner?
 How long did it take to plan?

 We planned it ourselves!
 I had looked into wedding planners earlier in the year, and after speaking with a few, decided we could do it on our own.
 A wedding planner can be an expensive route to take, and depending on the size/type of wedding you want, it may be wise to have one.

 But I speak from the vantage point of having grown up in the city I was to be married in, and with the will (and similarly-minded husband) to find our way through the contracts and negotiations.
 We were also extremely fortunate to have vendors who, unbeknownst to us until after the wedding, took it upon themselves to play more roles than we had hired them to do.

 The wedding, in full, took 6-7 months to plan out.
 Yusef and I were still long-distance at this point; both working full-time, both traveling frequently.
 Our goals with the wedding were the same though some elements changed throughout (the date, the guest list, the menu options, etc).
 Planning required a lot of advanced scheduling, FaceTime, and back-and-forth emails with our vendors to get us in the door.
 Our families and friends were great support, and had wonderful advice for us along the way.

 On the day-of, we were incredibly lucky to have a life-long friend of Yusef’s coordinate the entire event.
 She had worked weddings in Los Angeles and essentially ran the show on the day of the wedding (we are eternally grateful).

-We had two events prior to our wedding; Yusef’s mom and her close friend threw a beautiful bridal shower for me in Los Angeles, and my mother and aunt threw a henna party at our home.
+We had two events prior to our wedding; Yusef’s mom and her close friend threw a bridal shower in Los Angeles, and my mother and aunt threw a henna party at our home.